HackYourFuture-CPH/node.js/week2/homework.md

 Lets use express routes to create a small calculator

 1. Create new empty folder called warmup.
 Open it in Visual Studio Code.
 Open the terminal.
-2. Initialize a new Npm project using `npm init`, install `express` library, create `index.js` with code to run new express server on port `3000`.
+2. Initialize a new Npm project using `npm init`, install `express` library, create `index.js` to run new express server on port `3000`.
 3. Add 2 routes to your `index.js`:
   - GET `/numbers/add?first=<number here>&second=<number here>`.
 In response send sum (first + second).
   - GET `/numbers/multiply/<first number here>/<second number here>`. in response send multiplication (first * second).